puckipedia/BlogPositive/README.md

 Building
 ====
-To build, run `make && make bindcatalogs`.
+To build, run `make && make plugins && make bindcatalogs`.
 This will make the app and bind the language catalogs into it.
 Afterwards just run it!
+(Also, move the add-ons folder into the folder the app is if you move it!)

 Translate!
 ====